Adding a primitive

 cls.encryption.set_num_rounds(new_num_rounds)

-is now a primitive that can be used in the automated methods
+The subclass SpeckCipher is now a primitive that can be used in the automated methods

 implemented by CASCADA (see Usage).

-models are implemented
+Since the differential, linear and algebraic models are implemented

-(the operations of Speck),
+for BvAdd, BvXor, RotateLeft and RotateRight (the operations of Speck),

-can be used directly in the automated methods of CASCADA
+SpeckCipher can be used directly in the automated methods of CASCADA

-(e.g., round_based_ch_search
+(e.g., round_based_ch_search).

 However, if we implement a primitive containing an operation whose property model